 There are effective treatments for stimulant use disorder.
-The first step in treatment is being able to recognize that you have have an stimulant use problem, which can be difficult for most individuals.
-Many individuals reach this realization at very low point brought upon by stimulant use disorder.
+The first step in treatment is being able to recognize that you have a stimulant use problem, which can be difficult for most individuals.
+Many individuals reach this realization at a very low point brought upon by stimulant use disorder.
 Even with treatment, there is a probability that you may return to stimulant use.
-This is more like occur if you spend time with people who drink stimulant or you’re in environments where stimulant use is common.
+This is more like occur if you spend time with people who drink stimulants or you’re in environments where stimulant use is common.
 A key part of recovery for stimulant use disorder is continued support.

-Family therapy: This form of therapy can provide the individual with support, as well as the family in regards to how the stimulant use behaviors affect the family unit.
-It can provide the family with skills on how to resolve issues that arise and communicate with each other in a healthy manner.
-Family therapy also provides the individual with support needed for their recovery.
+Family therapy: This form of therapy can support the individual, as well as the family in regards to how the stimulant use behaviors affect the family unit.
+It can provide the family with skills on how to resolve issues that arise and healthily communicate with each other.
+Family therapy also provides the individual with the support needed for their recovery.

-There are various self-help groups that are options for individuals to attend, such as Narcotics Anonymous.
-Some people find that talking with others who have an stimulant use problem may be a helpful part of treatment.
-Through self-help groups, individuals find a forum of peer support, gaining strength as they share their feelings, and experiences with others who are facing the same obstacles as themselves.
-Self- help groups can also be helpful because you can have a sponsor that will assist in your continued recovery.
+Various self-help groups are options for individuals to attend, such as Narcotics Anonymous.
+Some people find that talking with others who have a stimulant use problem may be a helpful part of treatment.
+Through self-help groups, individuals find a forum of peer support, gain strength as they share their feelings, and experiences with others facing the same obstacles as themselves.
+Self-help groups can also be helpful because you can have a sponsor that will assist in your continued recovery.

 There are no pharmaceutical drugs formulated for treating stimulant use disorder.
-There are certain drugs that may potentially reduce cravings and lead to a successful recovery; prozac and naltrexone.
-Although Prozac is prescribed for mood disorders like depression and obsessive compulsive disorder, is has shown some limited potential in reducing cravings.
-Naltrexone is commonly used for the treatment of opioid and alcohol dependencies, but has also showed potential in treating prescription stimulant dependence.
+Certain drugs may potentially reduce cravings and lead to successful recovery; Prozac and naltrexone.
+Although Prozac is prescribed for mood disorders like depression and obsessive-compulsive disorder, it has shown some limited potential in reducing cravings.
+Naltrexone is commonly used for the treatment of opioid and alcohol dependencies but has also shown potential in treating prescription stimulant dependence.

 American Psychiatric Association (2013).
 Diagnostic and statistical manual of mental disorders.